Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 Where:
 - $R$ is the earth's radius (mean radius = 6,371 km).

-In our analysis, a circle is drawn with a radius equivalent to 400 meters around tourist spots in Taipei.
+In our analysis, a circle is drawn with a radius equivalent to 400 meters around tourist spots in Taiwan.
 The decision of the length lies upon the common standard, as 400-meter is widely accepted as a conventional walking distance.
-We mark all the public toilets in the provided range of circles and calculate the average number of public toilets within the area, and thus come up with a unique index that has not yet been touched upon, in the pursuit of the goal that this index can be utilized as a parameter for urban planning outside of Taipei.
-For the demonstration, the package called folium plays an essential role in our data visualization, we create a html file to showcase our results with markers of tourists spots in Taipei as well as surrounding public toilets.
+We mark all the public toilets in the provided range of circles and calculate the average number of public toilets within the area of every tourist spots.
+After that, we create an interactive map html file to showcase our results with markers of tourists spots in Taipei as well as surrounding public toilets.
+We show the demonstration in R and Python below.

-**sample code executed in python**
+**Solutions in R (calculation all Taiwan, maps Taipei)**

+[Thao adds here]

+**Solutions in Python (Taipei only)**
 ```python
 import pandas as pd
 import numpy as np